 Every desk has a laptop or desktop, and so the need for VoIP-handsets is a little redundant.
 They do have their uses, and that will be up to you, the owner or manager, of your business.
 There are a couple of tweaks and tricks to getting even more out of your VoIP-based system.

-Internet and Wireless: High-speed Internet is a major requirement of good VoIP services.
+High-speed Internet is a major requirement of good VoIP service.
 The better your Internet, the better your calls will be.
 Not to mention your system will be able to handle a larger number of calls at the same time.
 Call information is sent in packets and re-arranged at the other end of the call.
 This is very different to the standard call.

 This means the packets from 20 calls can be sent down the one Internet connection, and they will be put back together at the right locations.
 Strong wireless in your office will make using your business phone system much easier.
 Everyone who has a smart-phone can be using their smart-phone to access your business phone system, for example.